KennyOliver/FlavorLang/README.md

 #### 1. Tokenization

-The tokenizer splits the script into tokens.
+The lexer splits the script into tokens.
 Each line in the script generates tokens for variable declarations, conditions, and outputs.

 Example: